michaelesterman/michaelesterman/README.md

 # Hello,

-I'm Michael Esterman, a fintech data solutions leader and engineer.
+I'm Michael Esterman, a big data solutions architect, leader and engineer.

-I have a hands-on approach to architecting responsive analytics systems.

-I steer teams to turn raw, complex data into insightful, practical information that powers impactful business decisions.

-My interests include:

-- Using machine learning for risk assessment and customer experience enhancement,
+I'm interested in:

+- precise ontology-based systems used for impactful decision making,
-- Implementing enterprise and public sector governance strategies,
+- enterprise and public sector governance strategies,
-- Developing transparent and scalable economic solutions for emerging regions.
+- scalable and customizable economic solutions for emerging regions.

 ## My Tech Stack